telerik/blazor-docs/components/gantt/state.md

 ### Events

-The `OnStateInit` and `OnStateChanged` events are raised by the Gantt so you can have an easy to use hook for loading and saving state, respectively.
+The `OnStateInit` and `OnStateChanged` events are raised by the Gantt so you can have easy-to-use hooks for loading and saving state, respectively.

 * `OnStateInit` fires when the Gantt is initializing and you can provide the state you load from your storage to the `State` field of its event arguments.